 Belawu’s mother tried to borrow money without success.
 Distraught at the prospect of her education ending, Belawu and her mother sought advice from community leaders and others.

-Eventually they met members of the CAMFED Alumnae network, CAMA, Issah and Zuleiha, who knew from personal experience how poverty could jeopardise a girl’s education and her entire future.
+Eventually they met Issah and Zuleiha, members of the CAMFED Association (CAMA), who knew from personal experience how poverty could jeopardize a girl’s education and her entire future.

-“We feel that if we help her today, tomorrow she will be able to help someone and that is how the world will change.” - Issah, Belawu’s mentor & CAMA member, Ghana
+“We feel that if we help her today, tomorrow she will be able to help someone and that is how the world will change.” - Issah, Belawu’s mentor & CAMFED Association member, Ghana

 Feeling deep empathy for Belawu’s situation they decided to take action.
-Together the CAMA members raised money to pay Belawu’s school going costs, including books and sanitary pads.
+Together the CAMFED Association members raised money to pay Belawu’s school going costs, including books and sanitary pads.

 Along with financial support, they provided Belawu with mentoring and encouragement to help her build up her confidence as she returned to education.